-On March 8, 2017, Gilles Mongeau, S.J., an Associate Professor of Systematic Theology at Regis College, the theological college of the Jesuit-run University of Toronto, gave a lecture describing the history of, and his involvement with, the gay-affirmative outreach of All Inclusive Ministries (AIM).
+On March 8, 2017, Gilles Mongeau, S.J., an Associate Professor of Systematic Theology at the Jesuit’s Regis College in Toronto, gave a lecture describing the history of, and his involvement with, the gay-affirmative outreach of All Inclusive Ministries (AIM).
 Located in the Archdiocese of Toronto, at Our Lady of Lourdes Parish, AIM is a dissident group that traces its origins back to the pro-gay marriage Dignity ministry.
 According to the “Vision” of AIM: “We envision a time when all the children of God participate fully in all aspects of life within the Church and society.”

 Dignity was founded in 1969 by Fr.
 Patrick Nidorf in San Diego, California; in 1970, Dignity drafted their first “Statement of Purpose” which relied heavily on the theories expounded by John J. McNeill, S.J., which included, among other things, “that homosexuality is a natural variation on the use of sex.
 It implies no sickness or immorality.
 Those with such sexual orientation have a natural right to use their power of sex in a way that is both responsible and fulfilling…and should use it with a sense of pride.”
 Although Nidorf initially had permission from his superiors in the Archdiocese of Los Angeles to form this ministry, he was silenced in 1971 by then-Archbishop Timothy Manning.
 Despite this, the group continued to grow with the help of sympathetic priests who often served as chaplains; with Dignity meetings taking place in various local parishes throughout the country.
 Even prominent bishops continued to publicly support them; in 1983 Archbishop Raymond G. Hunthausen of Seattle, celebrated Mass at the city’s Cathedral for 1000 Dignity members during their annual convention.